fwmechanic/file-collection-searcher/README.md

 file-collection-search functionality (and the file collection itself) accessible to all (W)LAN clients.

-The latest evolution (embodied in the content of this repo) is to roll all of this into a (server-side) CGI Perl script; the server-side `find` command is now executed only when the "find cache" is expired.
-This is hooked into an nginx web-server instance, which also serves the collection files via search-result links and "browse mode" (using nginx autoindex mode).
+The latest evolution (embodied in the content of this repo) is to roll all of this into a (server-side) CGI Perl script; the server-side `find` command is now executed only when the "find cache" (embodied as a file containing `find`'s output) is expired (by use of `inotifywait` daemons; details below).
+This is hooked into an nginx web-server instance, which also serves the collection files via search-result links and offers a crude interactive "dir tree browser" (using nginx autoindex mode).

 The idea that I'm using CGI-Perl in a new-in-2017 project will probably _appall_ anyone who reads this, but: I am not a "web developer" (so I didn't